 To evaluate the accuracy of the best models over the full feature space $\mathcal{X}=[-1,1]^p$, we use the integrated squared error (ISE) between the prediction $\hat{Q}_\bm{x}(\tau)$ and the true quantile $Q_\bm{x}(\tau)$,

 We generate test features using a Halton sequence~\citep{halton1964} and compute the MSE between the corresponding predicted and true response quantiles, to estimate the $p$-dimensional integral.

-Figure~\ref{f:indisecomp} shows the accuracy of EQRN and the competitor methods for an increasingly large $\tau$ for the three data models.
-For every model, EQRN outperforms all competitors with a difference in accuracy increasing with $\tau$.
-EGAM seems to suffer from the large dimension of the feature space at large $\tau$, both when the actual quantile depends on only two or all of the ten features.
-The difference in accuracy of EQRN and GBEX compared to the unconditional and semi-conditional models is particularly significant for Models~1 and~3, and EQRN generally outperforms GBEX especially at high probability levels.
+Figure~\ref{f:indisecomp} shows the accuracy of EQRN and the competitor methods for an increasingly large $\tau$, for the three data models.
+The competitors' performances shown here were also significantly improved by using the intermediate $\hat{Q}_{{\bm{x}}}(\tau_0)$ as an additional covariate.
+For every model, EQRN outperforms all competitors, with a difference in accuracy increasing with $\tau$.
+EGAM seems to suffer from the large dimension of the feature space at large $\tau$, both when the actual quantile depends on only two or all of the 10 features.
+The difference in accuracy of EQRN and GBEX compared to the unconditional and semiconditional models is particularly significant for Models~1 and~3, and EQRN generally outperforms GBEX, especially at high probability levels.

 We also define the quantile R squared of $\hat{Q}_\bm{x}(\tau)$ over the sample $\mathcal{D}$ as